cliff1976/fat/content/posts/bikerides/20210710/index.md

 draft: false
 ---

-I did a Saturday ride instead of Sunday because the weather seemed more promising today than yesterday.
+I did a Saturday ride instead of Sunday because yesterday, the weather seemed more promising for today than for tomorrow.
 I was exhausted on Friday night after not sleeping well most of the week, and even after a 2-hour late Friday afternoon nap, I went to bed at a reasonable hour and slept all the way through to 6:30 Saturday morning.
 We made sure to black out the *Jalousien* and even close the bedroom door to block out as much light as possible.
 I'm sure that helped.

 For the route, I went through Pentling and Großberg on my way to Bad Abbach, visited Sam's construction site, and continued east towards Gebelkofen.
 In Obertraubling, I missed a turn to stay on the correct side of the tracks, circled back, rolled past a *Steckerlfisch* stand, circled back **again**, and brought home a *Forelle* for lunch.
 Yum!